-Summary of 2022 Internal Control Review
+Summary of 2023 Internal Control Review

-The FMCS internal controls system is a continuous built-in component of operations, effected by people, that provides reasonable assurance, that the agency's objectives will be achieved, ensures that FMCS conducts activities efficiently and effectively, reports reliable information about operations, and complies with applicable laws and regulations.
+The FMCS internal controls system is a continuous built-in component of operations, effected by people, that provides reasonable assurance, that the agency's objectives will be achieved, ensures that the FMCS conducts activities efficiently and effectively, reports reliable information about operations, and complies with applicable laws and regulations.
 Additionally, the FMCS's internal control system provides reasonable assurance that:

-- Employees have access to the information they need in order to make sound decisions; - Obligations and costs are in compliance with applicable laws; - Assets are safeguarded against waste, loss, and unauthorized use of appropriations; - Revenues and expenditures applicable to Agency operations are properly recorded and accounted for, permitting accurate accounts, reliable financial reports, and full accountability for assets; and, - Programs are efficiently and effectively carried out in accordance with applicable laws and management policy.
+- Employees have access to the information they need in order to make sound decisions. - Obligations and costs are in compliance with applicable laws. - Assets are safeguarded against waste, loss, and unauthorized use of appropriations. - Revenues and expenditures applicable to Agency operations are properly recorded and accounted for, permitting accurate accounts, reliable financial reports, and full accountability for assets. - Programs are efficiently and effectively carried out in accordance with applicable laws and management policy.

-During FY 2022, the FMCS used a managers' questionnaire to review the effectiveness of its internal control systems in accordance with FMFIA and GAO requirements, OMB guidance, and general best practices.
+During 2023, the FMCS used a managers' questionnaire to review the effectiveness of its internal control systems in accordance with FMFIA and GAO requirements, OMB guidance, and general best practices.
 The FMCS substantially revised its questionnaire in 2017 to include ERM-related elements and issues and to create a consistent and simplified analysis framework.

-The 2022 FMFIA management questionnaire contained 28 questions in a "Yes"-"No" format or on a scale of "Not at all Effective", "Slightly Effective", "Moderately Effective", "Very Effective" or "Extremely Effective."
+The 2023 FMFIA management questionnaire contained 28 questions in a "Yes"-"No" format or on a scale of "Not at all Effective", "Slightly Effective", "Moderately Effective", "Very Effective" or "Extremely Effective."

-In all, 21 FMCS managers and supervisors (100 percent of managers/supervisors determined eligible by the General Counsel's office) responded to the questionnaire.
+In all, 23 FMCS managers and supervisors (100 percent of managers/supervisors were determined eligible by the General Counsel's office) responded to the questionnaire.
 Questionnaire results are tabulated below.
 For questions of effectiveness, a higher average score indicates that respondents felt the FMCS was more effective in the area of concern.
 Yes/No question results are expressed as a percentage which indicates the percentage of "Yes" answers.

 While the overall result of the questionnaire indicates that the FMCS is very to extremely effective in most areas, responses to several questions suggest room for improvement.
-One comment concerning written standard operating procedures indicated that they are being rewritten for certain subject areas.
+Some concerns were centered around the ability for offices or regions to carry out its work if an employee was unexpectedly absent for 10 consecutive days or longer, financial resources allocated to help meet performance goals and/or objectives, and emergency COOP plans that are documented and communicated.
 The response concerning financial resources to support goals may be indicative of possible limited availability of federal funding.

 The FMCS questionnaire also provided respondents with an opportunity to expand upon provided answers or to address other areas of concern.
-Nine respondents provided additional comments.
-One respondent commented that the FMCS needs to provide more information regarding emergency contingency planning.
-A repeated concern was for better practices in preventing workplace discrimination and ethics violations.
+Seven respondents provided additional comments.
+One respondent commented about the need for additional staffing to meet the FMCS's mission.
+Another respondent commented that there is ongoing concern about gaps in their coordination of activities across units and the lack of tools for creating, managing, and using SOPs.
+A repeated concern in the additional comments was for better communication regarding COOP.

-Results of FMFIA Manager Questionnaire, 2022
+Results of FMFIA Manager Questionnaire, 2023